Skip to main content

 The Restaurant Angle

 Here's something a lot of people miss: Priority Pass now includes airport restaurant experiences at many locations.
 Instead of visiting a lounge, you can sit down at a participating restaurant and get a credit (usually around $28-$36 per person) toward your meal.
-I've used this at least a dozen times when the nearest lounge was across the airport or when I was with someone who'd rather have a proper sit-down meal.
+This is handy when the nearest lounge is across the airport or when you're with someone who'd rather have a proper sit-down meal.

 LoungeKey and DragonPass don't really have an equivalent to this.
 It's a genuine differentiator for Priority Pass, especially in US airports where the lounges can be a hike from your gate.